 Determined pets can – and will – go digging through the trash to get hold of those yummy-tasting scraps, especially if you’re being careful about not giving them any.
 Take the trash out on a regular basis throughout the day, and make your in-kitchen garbage can difficult for them to access or get into.

-5. Keep candles and pets far apart
+5. Keep candles and pets away from each other

 We often light candles at the Thanksgiving table, which may be one of only a few times each year that we have candles going.
 Pets are excited enough about all the heady food smells and extra company, so they’re even less likely to notice if (for example) their tail catches fire when they brush by a lit candle.
 Make sure you’ve extinguished candles when you’re leaving the table, and don’t leave lit candles unattended.